arismendyl97/classifying-gender-by-name/README.md

    - The `flow.py` sets up a model serving application using Flask, MLflow, and Evidently for monitoring.
 The service predicts gender based on names using the LSTM model registered in MLflow and includes a data drift monitoring feature.

       - **Flask API:** Provides a REST API for predictions:
          - **`/predict`**: Accepts POST requests with a name, processes it, and returns gender predictions.
          - **`/drift_report`**: Returns a data drift report (assumes it's configured).
       - **Data Drift Monitoring:** Uses Evidently to monitor data drift, although it's not directly exposed through the API in this code.
       - **Multithreaded Execution:** Runs the Flask app in a separate thread to ensure non-blocking operations.
       - **Application Execution:** Uses Prefect to orchestrate the loading of the model and starting of the Flask application.

-### **Installation and Running**
+### **Installation and Running - DOCKER**

-1. Clone this repository.
-2. Ensure Docker is installed for containerized environments.
+This project is Dockerized and includes all necessary Python dependencies, as well as Grafana and Prometheus for monitoring model performance.
+Follow these steps to set up and run the application:

-3. Build and start the services with Docker Compose:
+1. **Build and Run the Docker Containers**

+   Use Docker Compose to build and start the containers.
+This will install all Python dependencies and set up Grafana and Prometheus.

    ```bash
    docker-compose up --build
    ```

+   This command will:

+   - Build Docker images for the Flask application, Grafana, and Prometheus.
+   - Start containers for each service.
+   - Install Python requirements and configure the environment.

+2. **Access the Application**

-4. The Flask app will be available at `http://localhost:4500`.
+   - The Flask application will be accessible at `http://localhost:1500`.
+   - Grafana will be available at `http://localhost:3000` (default credentials: admin/admin).
+   - Prometheus will be available at `http://localhost:9090`.

+3. **Monitoring**

+   - **Grafana**: The Docker setup includes a basic Grafana configuration to monitor model metrics.
+   - **Prometheus**: The setup includes Prometheus for collecting and storing metrics.

+   Ensure that Grafana and Prometheus are correctly configured to visualize the data from your model.

 ## Requirements